Transparency Register - Significant Individuals

 Companies must also include in their transparency registers persons who have the following relationships with each other if their combined interests meet the requirements to be a significant individual:

-- relatives who have the same home
+- relatives who live in the same home